olwabathlomeo/loan-approval-predictor/README.md

 # 🏦 Loan Approval Predictor - Machine Learning App

-Predict whether a loan will be **Approved** or **Rejected** using applicant data like income, loan amount, CIBIL score, and employment status.
+Predict whether a loan will be **Approved** or **Rejected** using applicant data like income, loan amount, CIBIL score, employment status, and asset value.
 Built with real-world data, trained using Random Forest, and deployed as a Streamlit web application.

 ---